noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 	- websocket handshake
 		- i.e. the 'web' in websocket (wtf does that even mean MDN?)
 		- nvm its the bridge from http to WebSockets (think https to http)
+		- details of the connection are negotiated, and either party can backout before completion if the terms are unfavorable

 ## use cases